 c.
-Entry of an order pursuant to 15 U.S.C. § 1116, 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, that, upon Plaintiffs' request, Defendants and the applicable governing messaging service and Internet marketplace and social media operators and/or administrators for the E-commerce Store Names who are provided with notice of an injunction issued by the Court disable and/or cease facilitating access to the E-commerce Store Names, and any other alias e-commerce store or domain names and seller identification names being used and/or controlled by Defendants to engage in the business of marketing, offering to sell and/or selling goods bearing counterfeits and infringements of the adidas Marks.
+Entry of an order pursuant to 15 U.S.C. § 1116, 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, that, upon Plaintiffs' request, Defendants and the top level domain (TLD) Registry for each of the E-commerce Store Names or their administrators, including backend registry operators or administrators, place the E-commerce Store Names, and any other e-commerce or domain names being used and/or controlled by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing counterfeits and infringements of the adidas Marks, on Registry Hold status for the remainder of the registration period for any such e-commerce store or domain name, thus removing them from the TLD zone files which link the E-commerce Store Names, and any other e-commerce store or domain name used by Defendants, to the IP addresses where the associated e-commerce stores or websites are hosted.